 A hostile work environment is one in which certain behaviors are occurring that interfere with an individual's ability to work effectively.
 The behaviors may be verbal, physical or non-verbal, and may be hurtful to someone on the basis of gender, national origin, religion, race, disability, veteran status.
 All employees have the right to work in an environment free from harassment.
 All supervisors and managers have the responsibility to ensure that work environments are free from harassment, and must take all complaints seriously.

 Why is sexual harassment training now mandatory for all employees?

 As an employer, the University has an affirmative responsibility to ensure that all employees are made aware of their right to work in an environment free from harassment and recognize their responsibility to avoid engaging in verbal, non-verbal and physical behaviors that may constitute sexual harassment.
-In addition, the U.S. supreme Court has ruled that an employer may be held strictly liable in cases in which a supervisor did not properly respond to a report of possible harassment, or when a supervisor or individual in a position of power or authority over an employee or student has engaged in prohibited conduct.
-Sexual harassment illegal and prohibited conduct under TAMUS and University policy.
+In addition, the U.S. Supreme Court has ruled that an employer may be held strictly liable in cases in which a supervisor did not properly respond to a report of possible harassment, or when a supervisor or individual in a position of power or authority over an employee or student has engaged in prohibited conduct.
+Sexual harassment is prohibited conduct under TAMUS policy and University rules.

 When are sexual harassment workshops offered?